-This paleo shrimp and grits recipe might just blow you away.
+This healthy shrimp and grits recipe might just blow you away.
 With only 5 ingredients in the whole dish, it’s packed full of flavor.
-The spicy, savory shrimp are cooked just right, until they’re perfectly tender, and melt into creamy, cauliflower “grits.”
-This Whole30 shrimp and grits recipe takes only about 15 minutes to make, so um, dinner’s ready?
+This Whole30 dinner recipe is crazy easy and fast, too.
+Cauliflower grits make this dish low carb, keto, and paleo!

 I threw together this recipe during our first Whole30, when I had bags of frozen shrimp on hand and no clue what to do with them.
 I was tired of zoodles, so shrimp scampi = nope.
 Tired of cashew-cream-fortified chowders, so potato and shrimp chowder = no sir.
 Really, really tired of coconut milk curries, so basically every Whole30 shrimp recipe on Pinterest ever = naw naw naw.